-"Last night, Southern spies destroyed four of our weapon factories.
-Two in Philadelphia, one in Syracuse, and the munitions plant in Vermont."
+"Last night, Confederate spies destroyed four of our weapon factories.
+Two in Philadelphia, one in Syracuse, and a munitions plant in Vermont."
 "Damn.
 This war is not even twenty-four hours old yet.
 How many Casualties?"
 Lincoln asked.

-"Only one so far; they may find a few more bodies in the ashes.
+"Only one so far; they may find more bodies in the ashes.
 There could have been hundreds had they attacked during daylight."